6 The Poisoning

 This means that for over a billion years, Earth was chemically partitioned.
 The surface was a new world – oxygenated, dangerous to anaerobes, open to aerobic innovation.
 The deep ocean and the sediments remained an old world – anoxic, sulfidic or ferruginous, still running on the ancient metabolisms.
 The two worlds coexisted, separated by a chemical boundary that shifted with the seasons, the currents, and the slow rhythms of plate tectonics.

-That boundary is still with us.
+You can still see that boundary.
 In every stratified lake, every oxygen-minimum zone in the ocean, every waterlogged soil, there is a depth where oxygen disappears and the old metabolisms take over.
 The sulfate reducers, the methanogens, the iron reducers – they never left.
-They were just pushed into the margins by a gas that their ancestors never evolved to handle.
+Oxygen pushed them to the margins.

 Modern Earth is not an oxygen planet that happens to contain some anaerobic pockets.
 It is a planet where two worlds – one oxidized, one reduced – have coexisted since the Great Oxidation Event, separated by gradients that microbes both create and exploit.
 The porewater profiles that geochemists measure in sediments today are the living record of that 2.4-billion-year-old partition.